 - No need to necessarily plan every detail in advance if you only want to do day hikes.
 This is not to say you don’t need to plan, you do and you should.
 Just saying that due to the excellent infrastructure, you can easily change you’re plans if you want to.
 We often just plan the first few days and then go wherever we feel like.

-Sounds Great.
+The Alps Sound Great.
 Any Downsides?

 As far as I’m concerned – and this is from the point of view of me – there are no downsides.
 I love the mental and physical challenge of a long trek for days on in the mountains.
 I love the occasional Via Ferrata.
 I love hurting everywhere after a few days on the trail.
 Then again, I also love proper meals and a hot shower every now and then.
 After a long day or two, a cold beer you didn’t have to carry over the mountain is about as good as it gets.